Out of pocket expenses

 No matter what level of cover you have, you may have to pay something towards going to hospital.
-It’s usually the difference between what nib pay for, and the total cost of your stay in hospital.
+It’s usually the difference between what nib pays for, and the total cost of your stay in hospital.
 Not everyone has an out of pocket expense when going to hospital; however it’s common to pay something towards the cost.

-In 2016, 74% of nib customers who went to one of our nib Agreement Private Hospitals (or public hospital as a private patient) for a procedure included on their health cover had less than $100 in out-of-pocket expenses for medical services whilst in hospital (excluding any hospital excess).
+In 2016, 74% of nib members who went to an nib Agreement Private Hospitals (or public hospital as a private patient) for a procedure included on their health cover had less than $100 in out of pocket expenses for medical services whilst in hospital (excluding any hospital excess).